kevin-harrison/DD2440-travelling-salesman/TSP-project/SolutionSketch.md

 ### Greedy first path
 The Greedy heuristic gradually constructs a tour by repeatedly selecting the shortest edge and adding it to the tour as long as it doesn’t create a cycle with less than N edges, or increases the degree of any node to more than 2

+### Optimizations

+Setup distance matrix and edges at the same time
+- edges fewer than distances
+	- Use hashmap from
+	- Check if edge already inserted into edges

+1 - 4 - 5 - 3 - 6 - 3 - 1 - 2 - 1